CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 COPY . .
 ```

 The Dockerfile is required to build a Docker container.
-When developing a Docker container for an AssemblyLine service,
+When developing a Docker container for an Assemblyline service,
 the following must be ensured:
 - The parent image must be `cccs/assemblyline-v4-service-base:latest`.
 - An environment variable named `SERVICE_PATH` must be set whose value defines the Python module path to the main service